nnstreamer/nnstreamer-example/android/example_app/README.md

 ## Build example

-NNStreamer-SSD: Simple object detection example with TF-Lite model

-We built a example using GStreamer tutorials and camera2 source for Android.
+We provide various Android examples such as nnstreamer-ssd, nnstreamer-multi, capi-sample and so on.
+In this guide, we are going to build `NNStreamer-SSD`, which is simple object detection example with TF-Lite model.
+We built an example using GStreamer tutorials and camera2 source for Android.
 - [GStreamer tutorials](https://gitlab.freedesktop.org/gstreamer/gst-docs/)
 - [Camera2 source for Android](https://justinjoy9to5.blogspot.com/2017/10/gstreamer-camera-2-source-for-android.html)